CidsHo/Cids.github.io/_pages/about.md

 **Greetings from Yihao He (Cids Ho)!**

-I'm a interactive media art designer and HCI researcher.
+I'm an interactive media art designer and HCI researcher.

 I am a VR enthusiast, and my primary development platform is the Quest 3.
 I am passionate about recreating real-world art experiences in virtual reality and have designed many rich interactive experiences for this purpose.
 I am currently dedicated to integrate virtual reality into art design workflow.